 Our unique combination of proprietary protein engineering capabilities and resulting therapeutic platform technologies was initially recognized by Merck and Lilly, with whom we established strategic partnerships focused on our Azymetric and EFECT therapeutic platforms.
 We subsequently entered into broader strategic partnerships with Celgene and GSK and a collaboration and cross-licensing agreement with Daiichi Sankyo.
 Following the completion of the initial agreements with Merck, Lilly, GSK and Celgene, the relationships were subsequently expanded to include either additional licenses or therapeutic platforms.
-In 2017, we executed a licensing and collaboration agreement with Janssen to develop and commercialize next generation bispecific antibody therapeutics.
-Most recently, we expanded our collaboration with Daiichi Sankyo by entering into a second licensing agreement.
+In 2017, we executed a licensing and collaboration agreement with Janssen to develop and commercialize next-generation bispecific antibody therapeutics.
+In 2018, we also expanded our collaboration with Daiichi Sankyo by entering into a second licensing agreement.
+Most recently, we entered into a new collaboration with LEO on the development of bispecifics for dermatology.
 These relationships provide our strategic partners with access to components of our proprietary Azymetric and EFECT therapeutic platforms for their development of a defined number of protein therapeutics, for which we will not have ownership.
 These strategic partnerships have provided us with non-dilutive funding as well as access to proprietary therapeutic assets, which increase our ability to rapidly advance our product candidates while maintaining worldwide commercial rights to our wholly-owned therapeutic pipeline.
 Our strategic partnerships include the following:

-• Research and License Agreement with Merck
+· Research and License Agreement with Merck